openshift/request-header-saml-service-provider/README.md

 ```

 ## Get your IdP Provided metadata
 Your IdP administrator must provide you with your IdP metadata XML file.
-Information they will request from you will include but not necisarrly be limited to:
+Information they will request from you will include but not necessarily be limited to:

 * Your `ENTITY_ID` - This is determined in [Set up environment variables](#set-up-environment-variables)
 * Single Sign-On Service URL: https://SAML_PROXY_FQDN/mellon/postResponse